 “How the NHS and care services use your information

-Portsmouth Hospitals NHS Trust (PHT) is one of many organisations working in the health and care system to improve care for patients and the public.
+Portsmouth Hospitals University NHS Trust (PHU) is one of many organisations working in the health and care system to improve care for patients and the public.

 The information collected about you when you use these services can also be used and provided to other organisations for purposes beyond your individual care, for instance to help with: